22FAUNO-SA-Team-1/ClassProjectDocuments/ProjectProposal.md

 ## Team Motivation

-While I wouldn't go as far as to say we found it difficult to select a project, it did take us a few iterations and discussion sessions to narrow down a subject that checked all the required boxes.
-We wanted a project that would be interesting enough to keep everyone thoroughly engaged.
-We wanted it to be in languages that were relatively well known and in wide use.
-We also wanted to be sure the project would have an active community with a variety of contributors as a healthier project would lend itself well to our needs.
+Our team was motivated to find a project with an achievable goal of fully analyzing a project within the semester timeframe.
+When our primary list of projects fell short, a cursory search into trending topics in familiar languages led to Keycloak.
+After some group discussion as well as approval from Dr. Gandhi, we found Keycloak to be a perfect fit for several reasons.
+First, we wanted a project that would be interesting enough to keep everyone thoroughly engaged.
+Second, Keycloak was primarily written in a language familiar to us: Java.
+Finally, we also wanted to be sure the project would have an active community with a variety of contributors as a healthier project would lend itself well to our needs.

-After our initial shortlisted project ideas were set aside due to only impacting individuals, we went in search of another idea.
-An admittedly shallow search into trending topics in languages we were familiar with led to Keycloak.
-After some more group discussion as well as approval from Dr. Gandhi, we found Keycloak to be a perfect fit.
 It serves as software that can affect small web apps scaling up to massive applications looking for authentication.

 ## Open-Source Project Description